glartwort/damageTracker/README.md

       - Most Lethal:    (Enemy who did the most cumulative damage)
       - Most Fearsome:  (Highest CR enemy)

-      This module doesn't deal with CRs or who is the biggest hittee (though the last one might be something I do at some point).
+      This module doesn't deal with CRs, but you can quickly determine the answer to the other 3.

       Using these you could build a "Player Home" screen.